© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hadrian's Wall and vallum between the field boundary west of Coombe Crag and Banks Green Cottage and the road to Lanercost at Banks in wall miles 51 and 52 is a scheduled monument protected by Historic England under reference 1010996.
 View the official record →

-Hadrian's Wall is a Roman frontier fortification built in the early second century AD under the Emperor Hadrian to mark and defend the north-western boundary of the Roman province of Britannia.
+Hadrian's Wall and its associated vallum at Banks in Cumberland is a section of the Roman frontier defensive system constructed in the 2nd century AD under the emperor Hadrian.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010996.

 Hadrian's Wall and vallum between the field boundary west of Coombe Crag and Banks Green Cottage and the road to Lanercost at Banks in wall miles 51 and 52 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010996.